Year 1 2022 - 2023

 Homework

-Two activites will be set on Seesaw every Thursday.
-One will be a maths based activity (reflecting the work that we have done during the week).
-The second activity will vary (it may be topic based, a request to bring something in or a literacy task).
+One or two short activites will be set on Seesaw every Thursday.
+They will vary in terms of subject focus (it may be topic based, a request to bring something in or a literacy task).
+There will also be a "Mathletics" activity set weekly for them to have a go at (logins can be found on their login cards in their planner).
+They can win points and there is the chance to collect certificates during our celebration assembly on a Friday.
 The children will have a week to complete the tasks so please support them to get their home learning done.
 Seesaw can be used to post messages but please be aware that it is not checked daily so a message of importance should be given at the door, via email or by telephone.

 By the end of Year 1, children need to be able to count (in ones) to a hundred.
 Please make sure your child is secure counting forwards and backwards with numbers to 20, then to 50 and then to 100.
 Skip counting in tens, fives and twos is also a great thing to practice when you have a few spare minutes now and then.

-The children also need to record numbers, from memory, using the correct formation.
-Numbers should be of a consistent size.
+The children also need to record numbers, from memory, using the correct formation and of a consistent size.

 Click the formation paper below if you like.